This post is more than three years old so may contain incorrect information, or opinions I no longer hold.

 Medium Vs Ghost – Which One For a Personal Blog?

 I decided recently that I wanted to start blogging again.
-Not in a professional capacity (like I did for MakeUseOf), but rather just some meandering thoughts on a personal blog.
+Not in a paid capacity (like I did for MakeUseOf), but rather just some meandering thoughts on a personal blog.
 That way, I don’t have an editor to please, and I can publish whatever I like.

 That got me thinking though, which is the best solution for my personal blog?
 WordPress?
 Blogger?
 Joomla maybe?
 After a lot of thought, research and testing, I narrowed it down to Medium vs Ghost.

 I love simplicity (in case you hadn’t noticed by the design of this site), a few years ago that may have been WordPress, but not now.
 WordPress has evolved from an incredible blogging platform, to a bloated Goliath that slows even the most highly optimised sites down.

 Don’t get me wrong, WordPress is awesome – I actually manage a couple of WordPress sites for other projects I’m involved in.
 It’s not right for me in this case.

 That brings me on to Blogger – it’s stuck in 2004.
 It’s shit.
 That is all.